By Minna Morse

 celebration in the rolling hill country of Texas.
 While by no means the

-largest event of its kind or the best known, Kerrville runs the longest and,
+largest event of its kind or the best known, Kerrville runs the longest

 among the musicians who play there, is the most beloved.
 On three outdoor